Developing North America’s Largest Magnesium Producer

 - Magnesium is a strategic metal; only a small fraction of North American magnesium demand can be met from sources in North America.

-- Magnesium has several unique, environmentally-friendly uses including EV batteries, renewable energy storage, lightweight alloys and construction materials.
+- Magnesium has several unique, environmentally-friendly uses including electric vehicle (EV) batteries, renewable energy storage, lightweight alloys and construction materials.

 - Midnight gold property holds cashflow potential for funding Record Ridge magnesium project.

-“We’re strategically located two miles north of the US border with infrastructure in place,” said Frank Marasco, West High Yield President and CEO.
+“We’re strategically located two miles north of the US border with infrastructure in place,” said West High Yield President and CEO Frank Marasco.
 “If you were in the middle of nowhere, that would be $1 billion to $1.5 billion in costs to set that up.
 And most importantly, we have the purest and cleanest magnesium.
-It’s hosted in silica, so the magnesium oxide can be extracted without producing CO2 emissions.”
+It’s hosted in silica, so the magnesium oxide can be extracted without producing carbon dioxide emissions.”

 Current magnesium supply and demand fundamentals